SoumyaSubhrajit/JavaScript-Notes/Key Features of JavaScript.md

 ## Client-Side Interactivity

 JavaScript enables dynamic and interactive user interfaces by allowing developers to manipulate the Document Object Model (DOM) on the client side.
-This leads to a more engaging and responsive user experience...
+This leads to a more engaging and responsive user experience.

 ## Cross-Browser Compatibility